 Step 1: On-line Application and Fee

-- We are currently accepting applications for Fall 2019.
-Applications received after March 1 will be considered on a case by case basis only.
+- We are currently accepting applications.
 Students are admitted in the fall semester only.

-- The MHSA application process is predominantly on-line.
-Please go to https://www.applyweb.com/apply/kumc/index.html to access the on-line application.
+- The MHSA application process is predominantly online: Access the online application.

 - The application fee of $60 is paid when you click SUBMIT from the online application.
 Applicants can pay by Visa, MasterCard, Discover, American Express or by Electronic Check.
 U.S. banks only.
 Application fees are non-refundable.
 Electronic checks will be held for approximately six business days while the check clears.

 - Transcripts.
 Arrange to have one official copy of each transcript from every post-secondary college and university that you have attended sent directly to: